 Craniosynostosis most often happens by chance.
 But it may occur more often in some families.
-It may be passed down (inherited) in one of two ways:
+It may be passed down (inherited) in 1 of 2 ways:

-This?means a "triangle-like" shape skull in which a ridge may stick out from the forehead.
-The eyes may be close together, and the forehead may look pointed and narrow.?It?is?caused by fusion of the forehead (metopic) suture.
-This suture runs from the top of the head down the middle of the forehead, toward the nose.?
+This means a "triangle-like" shape skull in which a ridge may stick out from the forehead.
+The eyes may be close together, and the forehead may look pointed and narrow.
+It is caused by the fusion of the forehead (metopic) suture.
+This suture runs from the top of the head down the middle of the forehead, toward the nose.

 One side of the face that is not the same when compared with the other side

-Higher pressure that normal in the skull.
-But this isn?t common.
+Higher pressure than normal in the skull.
+But this isn’t common.
 It is especially true when more than one suture fuses.

 Symptoms of increased pressure in the skull include: